gavinlyonsrepo/Display_Lib_RPI/README.md

 ### Fonts

-The font system readme for the graphic displays [is here at link.](extra/doc/fonts/README.md)
+The font system readme for the graphic displays is in the 'doc' folder [at link.](extra/doc/fonts/README.md)

 ## Software